-EA Sports head and former Microsoft corporate vice president Peter Moore says that Microsoft's decision to include a hard drive with the original Xbox eventually led to the system's early demise and replacement by the Xbox 360, according to media reports.
+EA Sports head and former Microsoft corporate vice president Peter Moore says that Microsoft's decision to include a hard drive with the original Xbox eventually led to the system's early demise and replacement by the Xbox 360.

 "The hard drive in every Xbox killed us; we we're still selling it at $199 and the hard drive was like $70," Moore told